-Phi Phi Island Travel Guide: Day Trip from Phuket
+Phi Phi Island Day Trip Guide from Phuket

 Two main parts of Phi Phi, the first is Phi Phi Leh, and second, you have Phi Phi Don.
 You will find the ferry ports and hotels on Phi Phi Don while Phi Phi Leh remains uninhabited, with some of the most amazing secluded and romantic beaches, which of course was used as the location for the Hollywood movie “The Beach”.

 While Phuket has a lot to offer as a tropical island, a day trip to Phi Phi offers something equally unique, and if you do have time then it would be well worth visiting.